Click this link to register with Northwest Home Educators

 The VPC, along with his/her committee helpers, will be responsible for the planning and execution of our annual Valentine’s party.

-Once you verify that the venue is booked, add the party to the NWHE calendar and email the group with all the details.
+Once you verify that the venue is booked, update the details to the Troop Track calendar and email the group with all the details.
 It is recommended to send a reminder 2 weeks prior, 1 week prior, and then the day before the event.
-The sign-up sheet needs to include children’s ages (this is for sorting the kids into groups for Valentine giving).

 The VPC and committee helper must attend and need to arrive 15/20 minutes early to set up signs/décor and prep for everyone’s arrival.